Check out the video below for a key point summary of this article, “Multi-Location SEO Web Design”.

 Each of the above satellite locations get their own page, each of which will be referenced by the it’s own unique url on the main domain.

 Each location page must be created with great care to rank well.
 Location page design is very important to prove relevance.
+Google will then be able to display the most relevant page depending on what a person is searching for.

 How to Effectively Optimize Dedicated City-Specific Landing Pages